1994–95 UEFA Champions League: Ranking

 The teams were ranked according to their 1995 UEFA seeding coefficients, which took into account performances in European competitions from 1989–90 to 1993–94.
 Each club and national association had a seeding coefficient calculated (total points divided by total matches), with clubs taking the higher of these values as their final coefficient.
 This ranking then determined the competition (Champions League or UEFA Cup) and round (group stage or qualifying round) the teams would enter.
-Therefore, which associations had a participating team in the 1994–95 Champions League was partially dependant upon which club won the national championship.
+Therefore, which associations had a participating team in the 1994–95 Champions League was partially dependent upon which club won the national championship.